-Sociology/Anthropology: Assistant Professor
+Sociology/Anthropology: Associate Professor

 Special Interest: Alternative food movements, environmental anthropology, economic anthropology, Latin America, Brazil, Puerto Rico, Brooklyn, N.Y.